Reporting Boundary: 10th Floor, Blue Star House, 234-244 Stockwell Rd, Brixton, London

 These are crucial environmental and cultural changes that were made possible due to Digital Detox’s efforts to raise awareness through blogs, social channels and the hard work of the team.

-As part of their sustainability approach, Digital detox goal is to become carbon neutral.
+As part of its sustainability approach, Digital detox goal is to become carbon neutral.

 As part of the Planet Mark certification, Digital Detox has committed to making a year-on-year reduction.